LoneStarInternet/rails3-jquery-autocomplete/README.markdown

     javascript_include_tag "autocomplete-rails.js"

+If you use rails3.1 (or above), add next code in application.js (above javascript_include_tag is unnecessary)

+    //= require jquery-ui

 ## Upgrading from older versions

 If you are upgrading from a previous version, run the generator after installing to replace the javascript file.